gcc-mirror/gcc/gcc/ada/doc/gnat_rm/obsolescent_features.rst

 PolyORB is a deprecated product.
 It will be baselined with the GNAT Pro release 28.
 After this release, there will be no new versions of this product.
-Contact your sales representative or send a message to sales@adacore.com to get recommendations for replacements.
+Contact AdaCore support to get recommendations for replacements.

 .. _pragma_No_Run_Time: